 Forensic Medicine & Health Law

-Forensic Medicine and Health Law department has 4 sectors of activity:
+Forensic Medicine and Health Law department comprises 4 areas of activity:

-- The activity of forensic medicine of the living : examination of victims for the purpose of determining total incapacity for work and finding injuries and trauma, examination of persons in custody; within the forensic unit.
+- The activity of forensic medicine of the living : examination of victims for the purpose of determining total incapacity for work and of noting injuries and traumas, examination of persons held in custody; within the medico-legal unit.

-- The reception activity and the care of the deceased and their relatives , within the mortuary room.
+- The activity of welcoming and caring for the deceased and their relatives , within the mortuary room.

-Forensic Medicine and Health Law department has 4 sectors of activity:
+Forensic Medicine and Health Law department comprises 4 areas of activity:

-- The activity of forensic medicine of the living : examination of victims for the purpose of determining total incapacity for work and finding injuries and trauma, examination of persons in custody; within the forensic unit.
+- The activity of forensic medicine of the living : examination of victims for the purpose of determining total incapacity for work and of noting injuries and traumas, examination of persons held in custody; within the medico-legal unit.

-- The reception activity and the care of the deceased and their relatives , within the mortuary room.
+- The activity of welcoming and caring for the deceased and their relatives , within the mortuary room.

 -